mlwilkerson/graphql-subscriptions-spike/graphql-subscriptions-rails/README.md

 CONTAINER ID  IMAGE  COMMAND                 CREATED        STATUS        PORTS     NAMES 6976eac8aed5  redis  "docker-entrypoint..."
 2 seconds ago  Up 2 seconds  6379/tcp  graphql-subscriptions-redis
 ```

+If you want to tail the Redis logs in the Docker container, use: `docker logs -f graphql-subscriptions-redis`